 DIY Safety Tips

 While some AC maintenance tasks are suitable for DIY, safety should always be your top priority.
 Simple actions like replacing filters and keeping outdoor units clear of debris can be done by homeowners.
 However, when it comes to gas connections, venting systems, or electrical repairs, it’s best to leave it to the professionals.
 Always turn off the power to your AC unit before performing any maintenance.
+The U.S. Department of Energy recommends keeping at least 2 feet of clearance around outdoor air conditioner condenser coils, making outdoor AC clearance a safe maintenance step homeowners can handle.

 • Regularly clean around your AC unit to ensure unobstructed airflow.